-- Do I require a licence to erect scaffolding and hoarding?
+- Do you require a licence to erect scaffolding and hoarding?

 - What documentation is required?